Fall of Greater Armenia

 Relief of King Gagik I, from the Cathedral of St.Gregory, in Ani.

-Due to its size, power, and wealth Ani became an important cultural and economic center of its time.
-Many of Ani’s churches, cathedrals, palaces, and fortifications were amongst the most technically and artistically advanced structures in the world.
+Due to its vast size, military strength, and immense wealth, Ani became one of the greatest cultural and economic centers of its age.
+Its churches, cathedrals, palaces, and fortifications were among the most technically sophisticated and artistically advanced structures in the world.

 Tiridates, the Architect